CS-Journeys/hands-free-chess/README.md

     a.
 Open System Preferences
     b.
 Navigate to Security & Privacy > Screen Recording
     c.
 Click the lock icon to make a change
     d.
-Make sure `Hands Free Chess` is checked off.
-This allows the application to monitor your screen while you play so it can recognize the board.
+Make sure your python IDE (PyCharm, Idle, etc.) or the Terminal is checked off.
+This allows the application to monitor your screen while you play so it can recognize the board and pieces.

 ## License
 [GPL](LICENSE)